parisproffitt/AgeCalculator/README.md

-# Project Name: Age in Minutes Calculator
+# Age in Minutes Calculator

 ## Description
 This project is part of my AP Computer Science A coursework.